kaaproject/kaa-rfcs/0001-kaa-protocol/README.md

 ### Extensions
 Extensions are used to support various platform features offered by the server to the endpoints, such as data collection, configuration management, metadata synchronization, etc.
-To enable data exchange between endpoints and Kaa server extensions, KP itself must be extensible (with *KP extensions*).
+To enable data exchange between endpoints and Kaa server extensions, KP itself must be extensible (with *KP extensions*). <!-- TODO(ashmalko): server extensions is an implementation detail for 1/KP (protocols extensions can be easily implemented within the server core), so the reasoning is a bit vague. -->
 Various extensions may require different formats for the data exchanged over KP.
 Since the data formats for all possible extensions are not known upfront, KP must be agnostic to that and avoid assuming extension payload format.